How Much Does LASIK Surgery Cost? – updated 2019

 Medically Reviewed by: Dr. Abraham Shammas

-The cost of LASIK is typically advertised on a “per eye” basis.
-Exact costs can be difficult to estimate before your qualification examination given the numerous variables impacting cost.
-These variables include the type of LASIK performed (be it the conventional approach of using a handheld blade or an all laser system), brand of technology used, level of customization, patients’ unique considerations, as well as the guarantees provided for follow-up enhancements, etc. Furthermore, the experience, skill and reputation of your surgeon will also play into the cost of your LASIK procedure, as will the geographic location of the surgery center.
+The cost of LASIK eye surgery is typically advertised on a “per eye” basis.
+Exact costs can be difficult to estimate before your qualification examination (are you a candidate?) given the numerous variables that can impact pricing.
+These variables include the type of LASIK performed (be it the conventional approach of using a handheld blade or an all laser system), brand of technology used, level of customization, patients’ unique considerations, as well as the guarantees provided for follow-up enhancements, etc. Furthermore, the experience, skill and reputation of your surgeon will also play into the cost of your procedure, as will the geographic location of the surgery center.

 |Type of LASIK||Avg.
 Cost for 1 Eye||Avg.
 Cost for 2 Eyes|